nautobot/nautobot/nautobot/docs/development/apps/api/platform-features/uniquely-identify-objects.md

 - **Uniqueness:** Primary keys are guaranteed to be unique.
 - **Performance:** Primary keys are always indexed in Nautobot, which makes lookups very fast.

+However, there are also some disadvantages to using primary keys:

-However, primary keys in Nautobot use UUIDs and can be difficult to work with directly.
+- **Usability**: Primary keys in Nautobot use UUIDs and can be difficult to work with directly.
+- **Portability:** Primary keys are specific to a single database and cannot be used to identify an object in multiple contexts, such as in external applications or in different databases.

 ### Natural Keys